How to Develop a HIPAA-Compliant Telemedicine Platform

 The HIPAA Security Rule

-According to the HIPAA Security Rule, a digital system or an individual that has access rights to patients’ data should be responsible for its security.
-Providers of medical services have to put in place all the safeguards necessary to protect PHI.
+According to the HIPAA Security Rule, a digital system or an individual with access rights to patient data should be responsible for its security.
+Medical service providers must implement all the safeguards necessary to protect PHI.
 These safeguards fall into three categories:

 • Technical.
 Patients’ data stored in electronic systems must be encrypted according to the NIST standards.